 Dr. Sheila Maynard, Deaf Psychology Associate, offers therapy for depression, trauma, anxiety, and identity challenges.

-Sheila Maynard, PHD
+Sheila Maynard, PhD

 Research and Educational Development Assistant/Psychology Associate